Experity/Embedded-Widget/README.md

 <script>
   jQuery(document).ready( function() {
     jQuery('body').on('clockwise_waits_loaded', function (e, id) {
+      // REMEMBER: do NOT put your hospital's id in this function

       // This is the raw wait time that we'll be using var current_wait = parseInt(jQuery(Clockwise.Waits[id]).html());
       // TODO change this to equal your desired wait time (in minutes)